 Hong Kong Senior Masters v Mita Hockey Club Japan at Kings Park.

 Both teams included Olympians who played for Hong Kong and Japan in Tokyo in 1964.

 The following year it was our turn to host the tournament.
 We lost 21-1 to Australia at King's Park!
 I remember telling Graham Leeks, the Aussie Captain, "Don't lower your standards, we must raise ours."
 You can imagine my delight when in the 1991 Hong Kong Tournament the score between us was 0-0.

 |Photo 6 -

 The 1964 Hong Kong Olympians who played against Mita Hockey Club in 1992.

 Left to right: Sarinder Dillon, Eric McCosh, Jock Collaco, Kader Rahman, Slawee Kadir, O.K.Dallah, Zia Hussain (present but did not play).

-With Vets hockey so popular in Australia we had much to learn from them.
+With Masters hockey so popular in Australia we had much to learn from them.
 They held inter-state championships from which they made a national selection.
 They travel with a Manager, Asst.
 Manager, Coach, Doctor, Physiotherapist, Masseur etc. They have total commitment.
 They have preached vets hockey by example and been supportive and understanding of weaker nations.